alwaysgreenhq/alwaysgreen/docs/QUICKSTART.md

 ### 🔧 Fix Pull Request

-Nova opens a new PR with:
+AlwaysGreen opens a new PR with:

 - **Focused fixes** for the failing tests
 - **Detailed explanation** of what was changed and why